-Concentrating solar power device (CSP): A device designed to receive solar radiation and convert it to thermal energy, with some systems converting the thermal energy into electrical energy.
+Concentrating Solar Power Device (CSP): A device designed to receive solar radiation and convert it to thermal energy, with some systems converting the thermal energy into electrical energy.
 Normally, a solar thermal collector includes a frame, glazing, and an absorber, together with appropriate insulation.
 The heat collected by the solar collector may be used immediately or stored for later use.
 Solar collectors are generally used for space heating; domestic hot water heating; and heating swimming pools, hot tubs, or spas.
 This definition also includes systems of mirrors that including tracking and focus sunlight onto receivers located at a focal point.
 The receivers may be thermal or photovoltaic.

-Conditional Use: A use that would not be appropriate generally but may be allowed with appropriate restrictions upon finding that certain conditions and criteria exist and that the use is compatible with the neighborhood.
+Conditional Use: A use or development as defined by this ordinance that would not be appropriate generally but may be allowed with appropriate restrictions upon finding that certain conditions as detailed in the Zoning Ordinance exist, the use or development conforms to the comprehensive land use plan of the community and the use is compatible with the existing neighborhood.